hostettler/blog/_posts/2019-03-04-microservice-architecture-part-3.markdown

 rebuilt it completly and to ship it in one block.
 Furthermore, by its very nature, a monolith tend to favor API leaks and to decrease modularity.
-Finally, having one block means that scalability happens at that granularity which might lead to a waste of resources as all the modules of the monolith will be scaled at the same time whereas not all the modules might need the same type of scalability or no scalability at all,
+Finally, having one block means that scalability happens at that granularity which might lead to a waste of resources as all the modules of the monolith will be scaled at the same time whereas not all the modules might need the same type of scalability or no scalability at all.

+Breaking the monolith apart in small pieces, enables to make architectural decision at that level.
+For instance, to choose the most appropriate programming language or technology for each task.
+That being said, adding  heteregoneity comes at a price in terms of necerrary infrastructure and thus complexity.

 ## Definition(s)
 At this core, microservice is an architecture (MSA) that is an evolution of the service oriented architecture (SOA).
 It inhnerits from SOA several key concepts.
 The most important one being